AY2324S1-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 * `Assignment#setScore()` - sets the `score` of the assignment, which should be less than `maxScore`.
 * `Assignment#setMaxScore()` - sets the `maxScore` of the assignment, which should be more than `0`.

-We can give an `Assignment` to everybody in the address book, through the `AssignmentCommand`.
+We can give an `Assignment` to everybody in the npc_track, through the `AssignmentCommand`.
 The `AssignmentCommand` looks through all the `Person`s, and attempts to add the `Assignment` to each `Person`.

 #### Design considerations:

 **Aspect: Who to give assignment to by default**

-* **Alternative 1 (current choice):** Give it to everybody in the address book.
+* **Alternative 1 (current choice):** Give it to everybody in the npc_track.
   * Pros: Easy to implement.
   * Cons: If a new person is added, they will not have an assignment.

 * **Alternative 2:** Give it to one person, specified by an index. itself.
   * Pros: More control and more tailorable to each person.
-  * Cons: Troublesome and infeasible at worst for a large address book.
+  * Cons: Troublesome and infeasible at worst for a large npc_track.
 *  **Alternative 3:** Give it to a group of people, specified by a group name.
   * Pros: More control and more tailorable to each person.
-  * Cons: Troublesome and infeasible at worst for a large address book.
+  * Cons: Troublesome and infeasible at worst for a large npc_track.

 **Aspect: What grade to store in the assignment**